Enaero/Kanji-Deck-Creator/README.md

 ## Contributing
 Feel free to open pull requests.
 The development process is straight forward:
 * Check out the code
-* Create a virtual environemnt using something like virtualenv
+* Create a virtual environment using something like virtualenv
 * To run your changes, you can do a development install using `pip install -e .` (in the virutal env)
 * Make sure to run the tests before opening a PR using `python -m pytest tst/` (in the virtual env)